sourcegraph/sourcegraph-public-snapshot/doc/notebooks/notebook-sharing.md

 Notebooks can be shared with everyone (public notebooks on [sourcegraph.com](https://sourcegraph.com) are viewable by anyone and don't require a Sourcegraph account), or with your entire Sourcegraph instance.

 ## Sourcegraph organization namespace
 Find out more about Sourcegraph organizations and how to create and configure them on the [organizations docs page](../admin/organizations.md).
-For on-prem or self-hosted Sourcegraph instances, organizations allow admins to specify shared settings but not repositories.
+For self-hosted Sourcegraph instances, organizations allow admins to specify shared settings but not repositories.

 ### Private organization Notebooks
 Only organization members can view and edit the notebook.